stephaniereinders/BudgetTracker/README.md

 ## Future Functionality
-- Incorporate testing
+- Incorporate testing.
 - Start a BudgetTracker from a current check register.
 - The current version requires that dates be in the ISO standard format: 'YYYY-MM-DD.'
 Add functionality to allow users to enter dates in other formats.
 E.g. '10-05-20', '10/05/20', 'Aug.
 10, 20'.
-- Allow users to change the default budget category allocation amount.
+- Allow users to change the default budget category allocation amounts.
-- Allow users to transfer money from one budget category to another.
 - Create graphs of spending by budget category and month.